EUGLOH – European University Alliance for GLObal Health

 One of the EUGLOH alliance’s main goals is to enable its students and staff to experience stays at the partner universities.
 To achieve this, EUGLOH is creating opportunities for short-term mobilities, such as workshops, summer schools, internships and conferences across its network.

 The EUGLOH project will run for three years and involve all groups within Lund University: students, doctoral students, teaching staff, researchers, administrative officers and management.

 The approach is broad, has an interdisciplinary perspective and all faculties will be involved.
 One of the project’s focus areas is to strengthen education linked to the large research facilities at the participating universities.

-Lund will lead sub-project 2 (WP2), Joint curricula design, which includes the creation of joint master’s programmes, but also the development of courses for professionals in the health sector.
+LU will lead one of six work packages – WP2: Joint curricula design – which includes the creation of joint master’s programmes, but also the development of courses for professionals in the health sector.

 - Increase in the number of short and long mobilities at all levels within the network

 - Development of opportunities for virtual mobility and online courses